June 24, 2024

 Introduction

-Generally, the wages that you pay to family members who are also your employees are subject to social security (FICA) and Medicare taxes, federal income tax withholding, and under certain circumstances, federal and state unemployment (FUTA/SUTA).1 Certain exemptions may apply for your child, spouse, or parent.2 In addition, employers who pay less than $150 to one individual per year, or employers who pay less than $2,500 to all employees in one year may be exempt but there are exceptions to this rule.
-It is important that you understand these exceptions as noted in IRS publication 51.
+Generally, the wages that you pay to family members who are also your employees are subject to social security (FICA) and Medicare taxes, federal income tax withholding, and under certain circumstances, federal and state unemployment (FUTA/SUTA).1 Certain exemptions may apply for your child, spouse, or parent.2 In addition, employers who pay less than $150 to one individual per year, or employers who pay less than $2,500 to all employees in one year, may be exempt, but there are exceptions to this rule.
+It is vital that you understand these exceptions, as noted in IRS Publication 51.

 Becoming an Employer

-If you have hired labor, you are required to issue a W-2 to each employee, withhold payroll taxes, and deposit payroll taxes in a timely manner.
-While qualifying family members may be excluded from certain payroll taxes, all employees (family and non-family) must be issued a W-2.
-To perform any of the aforementioned tasks, the employer must have an employer identification number (EIN).
+If you have hired labor, you must issue a Form W-2 to each employee, withhold payroll taxes, and deposit payroll taxes in a timely manner.
+While qualifying family members may be excluded from certain payroll taxes, all employees (family and non-family) must be issued a Form W-2.
+To perform the tasks mentioned above, the employer must have an employer identification number (EIN).
 An EIN may be acquired by completing the online application for an employer identification number.

-The application for an employer identification number is located in the tools section of the IRS homepage (www.irs.gov).
+The application for an employer identification number is located in the "How can we help you?" section of the IRS homepage (www.irs.gov).

 State vs. Federal Regulations

-One major issue of confusion with respect to labor laws are the inconsistencies that exist between State and Federal authorities.
+One major issue of confusion regarding labor laws is the inconsistencies between State and Federal regulatory authorities.
 In many locations, state and federal regulations are de-coupled.
-In general, if your state regulations differ from federal regulations, the employer needs to apply the law(s) that offer the most benefit to the employee.
-Federal labor law will refer to this practice as, “implementing the most protective standard.”
-Check with both agencies to clarify which rules are “in force.”
+In general, if your state regulations differ from federal regulations, the employer must apply the law(s) that offer the most benefit to the employee.
+Federal labor law will refer to this practice as "implementing the most protective standard."
+Check with both agencies to clarify which rules are "in force."

 Children and Child Labor Laws

-With respect to minor dependent children working in the farming operation, the current United States Department of Labor regulations provide for parental exemptions from most child labor laws.
-When employing children other than your own, you should consult the current child labor regulations issued by the United States Department of Labor and the Department of Labor for the State where you reside.
+Concerning minor dependent children working in the farming operation, the current United States Department of Labor regulations provide parental exemptions from most child labor laws.
+When employing children other than your own, you should consult the existing child labor regulations issued by the United States Department of Labor and the Department of Labor for the state where you reside.
 It is not uncommon for differences to exist when comparing state and federal regulations.
-It is the responsibility of the employer to check both the Federal and State child labor laws to insure compliance with both agencies.
+It is the responsibility of the employer to check both Federal and State child labor laws to ensure compliance with both agencies.

 FICA/Medicare/FUTA/SUTA

 Children under age 18 working for parent-owned unincorporated businesses are exempt from FICA and Medicare.
-Children under age 21 working for parent-owned unincorporated businesses are exempt from FUTA.3 Children under age 18 working for a partnership are exempt from FICA and Medicare withholding providing that all partners are parents of the employed children.4
+Children under age 21 working for parent-owned unincorporated businesses are exempt from FUTA.3 Children under age 18 working for a partnership are exempt from FICA and Medicare withholding providing that all partners are parents of the employed children.Payments are subject to income tax withholding regardless of the child’s age.

-A parent employed by a child or a spouse employed by a spouse is exempt from FUTA but still subject to FICA and Medicare withholding.5
+A parent employed by a child or a spouse employed by a spouse is exempt from FUTA, but is still subject to FICA and Medicare withholding.5

 Documentation (I-9 and W-4)

-All new employees, including family members, must complete and sign an I-9 (Employment Eligibility Verification) form.
-Form I-9 must be completed within three days of hiring.
+All new employees, including family members, must complete and sign a Form I-9 (Employment Eligibility Verification) form.
+Form I-9 must be completed within three days of hire.

-Employees (including family members) must also complete a form W-4.
-The form W-4 is used to communicate to the employer how much Federal and/or State income tax to withhold from the employees paycheck.
-In some cases, individuals may need to fill out a W-4 more than once as their individual situation changes (single – married – married with dependents, age).
+Employees (including family members) must also complete a Form W-4.
+The Form W-4 is used to communicate to the employer how much Federal and/or State income tax to withhold from the employee's paycheck.
+In some cases, individuals may need to fill out a Form W-4 more than once as their situation changes (single – married– married with dependents).
 It is important to encourage family members to keep track of this and the amount of taxes withheld from the paycheck each year.

-Family members are not exempt from the requirement to complete both form I-9 and W-4.
-While these forms are not required to be filed with the IRS, they must be made available to applicable state and/or federal agencies upon request.
+Family members are not exempt from the requirement to complete both Form I-9 and Form W-4.
+While these forms are not required to be filed with the IRS, they must be made available to state and/or federal agencies upon request.

 Workers' Compensation

-Workers’ Compensation statutes are intended to provide wage replacement and compensation for employees who suffer work-related injuries or illnesses.
-Every state has a workers’ compensation system under which employer participation is mandatory (participation is not mandatory in Texas).
-Although each state determines specific aspects of its workers’ compensation system, such as employee eligibility requirements and payment schedules, the basic program features are similar from state to state.
+Workers' Compensation statutes are intended to provide wage replacement and compensation for employees who suffer work-related injuries or illnesses.
+Every state has a workers' compensation system under which employer participation is mandatory.
+Participation is not mandatory in Texas unless a private employer contracts with a government entity.
+Although each state determines specific aspects of its workers' compensation system, such as employee eligibility requirements and payment schedules, the basic program features are similar from state to state.

 Regarding participation, agricultural employers have different requirements from that of non-farm employers.
-Additionally, farms have the option of whether or not they choose to cover family members who work on the farm or serve as corporate officers in a family farm corporation.
+Additionally, farms have the option to choose to cover family members who work on the farm or serve as corporate officers in a family farm corporation.

 IRS Publications